Part I: Python Fundamentals

 Crude oil is not sitting in an underground lake.
 That is the most common misconception, and it matters because it shapes how you think about every calculation in this book.

-Those hydrocarbons migrated upward through porous rock until they hit an impermeable barrier --- a cap rock --- and became trapped.
-The porous rock formation where hydrocarbons accumulate is the reservoir.
-Think of a kitchen sponge soaked with oil, buried two miles underground, sealed under a layer of solid shale.
-That is what you are engineering against.
+A reservoir is, in effect, a kitchen sponge soaked with oil, buried two miles underground and sealed under solid shale.
 You cannot see it directly.
-You infer its properties from indirect measurements --- and then you calculate.
+You infer its properties from indirect measurements, and then you calculate.

 Subsurface cross-section of a petroleum reservoir system.
 Hydrocarbons generated in source rock migrate upward and accumulate in porous sandstone beneath an impermeable cap rock seal.